-Each student is expected to be in his/her assigned location throughout the school day.
-If a student is late in arriving at school, s/he is to report to the school office before proceeding to his/her first assigned location.
-Any student who is late up to 10 minutes may be disciplined by the teacher/Dean of Students.
+Each student is expected to be in their assigned location throughout the school day.
+If a student is late in arriving at school, the student is to report to the school office before

+□ will be considered absent for that instructional period. □ May be considered skipping class and disciplinary action may follow Students who are tardy more than 3 times during a semester shall be disciplined as follows: □ 4-5 tardies will result in a lunch detention □ 6+ tardies will result in an after school detention or other equitable consequence □ 10+ will result in additional consequences as deemed appropriate by the Building Support Specialist or Building Principal proceeding to their first assigned location.
+Any student who is late up to 10 minutes shall be disciplined by the teacher.
 Students who are more than 30 minutes late:

-will be considered absent for that instructional period.

-may be considered skipping class and disciplinary action may follow.

-Students who are tardy more than 3 times during a marking period shall be disciplined as follows:

-- 4-5 tardies will result in a lunch detention - 6+ tardies will result in an after school detention or other equitable consequence - 10+ will result in additional consequences as deemed appropriate by the Dean of Students or Building Principal